erezbm/text-builder/README.md

 Clone the project and run `make` to get `./tb`.

 ## Usage
-Run `tb -h` to see usage and options.
+Run `./tb -h` to see usage and options.
 Possibly outdated usage and options:
 ```
 Usage: ./tb [-ulrR] [-a postfix] [-p prefix] [-m count]